 Although the education requirements are slightly different for real estate professionals, the DRE requires all applicants to disclose any convictions or prior discipline.
 No matter what your specialty is, real estate requires licensees to be always honest and trustworthy.
 Failure to disclose this information could immediately result in a denial and difficulty with pursuing your real estate career.

 Related Article: What’s the difference between a broker and an agent license?

 Even if you want to be honest and transparent on your application, you may not actually know-how.
 When getting a real estate license, the main issue many applicants face is how to disclose a prior conviction or discipline properly.
 During the application process, you will be required to fill out the documentation for the board, including prior discipline.
 Here you will have the opportunity to explain what happened and any consequences.
 It’s important to provide all the details.
 The DRE will also run a background check during this process.
 If any new convictions or discipline arise, your license could be in jeopardy.
 At that point, you will need a real estate license defense attorney to petition your denial.

 Related Article: What Disqualifies You From Being a Real Estate Agent?

 Even if you have a conviction, a denial is not inevitable.
 A professional license defense lawyer can help you complete the application and clearly explain what happened and what you’ve done to recover from that incident.
 Your attorney can help provide any additional documentation needed to show your rehabilitative efforts and even gather positive recommendations from your peers if needed.

 Are you ready to apply for your real estate license?
 Contact us immediately.
 Our expert team will help you get the best possible result.

-Our clients applying for their real estate licenses are able to save time and money by working with our team.
-They save time in the event that their application is filled out incorrectly.
+Our clients applying for their real estate licenses can save time and money by working with our team.
+They save time if their application is filled out incorrectly.
 If their application is denied, it will take even more time to petition the denial and extra money to cover the fees associated with that petition.
 Our team can make this application process simple and ensure you start your dream career.